 Safety group calls for U.S. probe of Chevy Impala air bags

-In a letter to the National Highway Traffic Safety Administration, the Center for Auto Safety said that the computer code, or algorithm, which determines when an air bag deploys in an accident may improperly turn off the air bag if an occupant is bounced in his or her seat just before an accident.
+In a letter to the National Highway Traffic Safety Administration, the Center for Auto Safety said that the computer code, or algorithm, which determines when an air bag deploys in an accident, may improperly turn off the air bag if the passenger is bounced in his or her seat just before an accident.

-Air bags are not designed to deploy when an occupant's weight is below a certain amount, and a bouncing motion, even when the person is belted, could reduce the weight registered by the seat sensor that is linked to the air bag algorithm.
+Air bags are not designed to deploy when a passenger's weight is below a certain amount, and a bouncing motion, even when the person is belted, could reduce the weight registered by the seat sensor linked to the air bag algorithm.

 There have been 143 fatalities in front-impact crashes in 2000-2010 model year Impalas in which the air bags failed to deploy, according to the center, and in 98 of them, the occupants were wearing safety belts.
 It said it included the 2000-2002 models in the crash data because it was possible that some of them contained the suspect algorithm.

 "We call on NHTSA to examine each of the fatal non-deployment crashes to determine whether the air bag should have deployed and why it didn't," Clarence Ditlow, the center's executive director, said in the letter.